Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 <img width="959" height="440" alt="Screenshot 2025-11-06 073405" src="https://github.com/user-attachments/assets/156dab37-ab04-4d66-8167-a1e443064377" />

-## 3. knowing some fun way you can make use of intelligent smart contracts
+## 3. knowing some fun way you can make use of intelligent contracts

 Example use cases:
 - Autonomous moderation systems